 We know caged birds and wild birds are different, but there is still a ton one can learn from animals that live with people.
 On the other side, you can only catch quick glimpses of wild birds before they soar away with ease.
 Captive exotic animals still express plenty of natural behaviors.
 And believe it or not, they stand still in the wild as well, perhaps less often when an ornithologist is stalking them.

 Oh seriously, shut up.
-Who knows what Orenstein was refering to when he said this?
-But our “balanced” documentary keeps piling on garbage like this whenever an exotic pet owner speaks.
+Who knows what Orenstein was referring to when he said this?
+But our 'balanced' documentary keeps piling on garbage like this whenever an exotic pet owner speaks.

 Many fail to understand that the vast majority of exotic pets are captive bred (except for marine fish and invertebrates), and this is especially true of mammals.